[adrotate banner=”44”]

 - Heat butter in a small skillet over medium heat, add shallots and cook until browned, stirring occasionally.
 About 5 minutes.

 - Place toasted baguette slices on a baking sheet.
 Spread each piece with Labne, top with jalapeño cheese and a fig quarter.
-Sprinkle with cheese and place under broiler until cheese melts.
+Sprinkle with cheese and place under the broiler until cheese melts.
 Watch closely.

-- Garnish with cilantro, parsley or arugula and figs. Serve immediately.
+- Garnish with cilantro, parsley, or arugula and figs. Serve immediately.

-- Prep Time: 15 mins
+- Prep Time: 15 minutes

-- Cook Time: 5 mins
+- Cook Time: 10 minutes

 - Category: Appetizer

-- Cuisine: Spanish
+- Cuisine: Italian

 [adrotate banner=”43″]